 Step 1: Start your Answer Bot trial

-To start using Answer Bot, you need to sign up for the 30-day trial.
-If you’ve already done this, skip ahead to Step 2.
+If you're a Zendesk Suite customer, you'll need to activate Answer Bot on your account.
+If you're using Support + Guide, you need to sign up for the 30-day trial to start using Answer Bot If you’ve already done this, skip ahead to Step 2.

 - In Zendesk Support, click the Admin icon () in the sidebar, then select Business Rules > Answer Bot.

-- Click the Try Answer Bot for 30 days to activate your 30-day unlimited trial.
+- Click the Activate Answer Bot button (Zendesk Suite users) or Try Answer Bot for 30 days to activate your 30-day unlimited trial (Support + Guide users).

 Step 2: Evaluate your current Help Center content